Keith Kidd

 Keith Darryl Kidd (born September 10, 1962) is an American former professional football wide receiver who played one season with the Minnesota Vikings of the National Football League (NFL).
 He was selected by the Vikings in the ninth round of the 1984 NFL draft.
 He played college football at the University of Arkansas.

 Early life and college

 Keith Darryl Kidd was born on September 10, 1962, in Crossett, Arkansas.
 He attended Crossett High School in Crossett.

 Kidd played for the Arkansas Razorbacks from 1980 to 1983, recording 517 receiving yards and four touchdowns on 24 receptions.

 Professional career

 Kidd was selected by the Minnesota Vikings with the 235th pick in the 1984 NFL draft.
 He was signed by the team on August 1, 1984.
 He was placed on injured reserve with a pulled hamstring on August 27, 1985.
 Kidd played in one game for the Vikings during the 1987 season.

+Post-football career

+Kidd owns and operates KDK's Chicken and Waffles in Fayetteville, Arkansas.